adelphi-ed-tech/au-courses/content/maker3/conference.md

 #### Gesture Magic
 **Nicole & Brian**

-Participants will use craft materials, LEDs, and [micro:bits](https://microbit.org/) to create programmable "magic wands."
-Fundamentals of programming such as loops, variables and conditionals will be taught so students can code customizable LED light patterns.
-Reading sensor information from the micro:bit **accelerometer**, they can [program](https://makecode.microbit.org/) their wands to react to different gestures and motions.
+Participants will use breadboards, LEDs, and [micro:bits](https://microbit.org/) to learn how to make programs react to user "gestures" with a handheld device.
+Reading sensor information from the micro:bit **accelerometer**, participants can [code](https://makecode.microbit.org/) programs to react to different gestures and motions.

 **Keywords:** CS, Accelerometers, micro:bit, gesture interfaces, MakeCode\
 **Room:** TBD